fpaupier/samu_social/README.md

-# Samu Social Hackathon at the Hive
+# Samu Social Hackathon

+Hackathon organized at the [Hive](https://www.hackathon.com/event/the-data-hive-hackathon---when-data-meets-social-good-52493822436) in February 2019.

-# Context
+## Context

 To help the [_Samu Social de Paris_](https://www.samusocial.paris/) visit the different hotels we propose a tool to help the visit planing process.